Library Law

 attorney about library issues that might be controversial and share a bit about your understanding of district library law.

-Even when you are working with an attorney, however, it is important for you to have a basic understanding of the law.
-Library law is rarely disputed in court, so when you first approach an attorney you may find that you know more about it than she does.
+Even when you are working with an attorney, it is important to have a basic understanding of the law.
+Library law is rarely disputed in court, so when you first approach an attorney you may find you know more about it than the attorney does.
 You may also know a great deal more about what your library wants or needs in any given legal situation.
 What an attorney will bring you will be a wider perspective of how library laws fit into the general framework of law.
-Thus, working with an attorney should be seen as a partnership, in which both of you will be bringing important perspectives to
+Thus, working with an attorney should be seen as a partnership, in which both of you bring important perspectives to the solution of a problem.

 Your library’s risk management provider may also be able to help.
 Contact information for your risk management provider should be in your library’s Transition Notebook.